Russia Sanctions Act 2022: 2024

 On 28 February 2024, the New Zealand Government imposed further sanctions including the G7's price cap on Russian oil imports, prohibiting the export of restricted items to Russia and Belarus via third countries and designating 61 companies and individuals for evading sanctions.

 On 28 November 2024, Peters announced a new tranche of sanctions targeting Russia's procurement of chemical weapons and missiles in response to the Organisation for the Prohibition of Chemical Weapons' findings that Russia was using illegal riot control agents in Ukraine.
 These sanctions also targeted Iranians involved in the sale of ballistic missiles and drones to Russia, as well as the Russians facilitating this trade.
 That same day, the Australian and New Zealand governments endorsed a joint Call to Action against Russian and North Korean shadow fleet activity.

+2026

+On 8 August 2026, New Zealand sanctioned 33 individuals and groups supporting the Russian invasion of Ukraine.
+This round focused on targeting cyber actors and this involved in the forced relocation, abduction and reeducation of Ukraine no Ian children.
+This marked the 36th round of New Zealand's sanctions against Russian under the Act.
+By early August 2026, over 2,000 individuals, entities and vessels had been sanctioned by New Zealand.

 Responses

 New Zealand responses

 In early September 2022, ExportNZ chairman and Foot Science International founder Brian Boyd expressed concern that the New Zealand Government's sanctions regime lacked consistency and were targeting Russian civilians.
 While the Sanctions Act did not restrict the export of food and medical supplies to Russia including orthodic insoles, New Zealand suppliers were having difficulty distributing their products in Russia due to banks being unwilling to handle such transactions.

 On 23 May 2024, the Social Security Appeal Authority ruled that two Russian women were entitled to receiving their full New Zealand taxypayer-funded pensions after their Russian pension benefit payments were suspended due to sanctions imposed on Russia.
 Prior to the Authority's ruling, the two women had been receiving NZ superannuation at reduced levels, offset by their Russian pensions which they had stopped receiving in 2021 and 2022 respectively.